xl4kj/doc-ci-cd-workflow-playground/docs/en/credential-issuance-low-level.rst

 **Steps 1-2 (PAR Request)**: The Wallet Instance:

-  * creates a fresh PKCE code verifier, Wallet Attestation Proof of Possession, and ``state`` parameter for the *Pushed Authorization Request*.
+  * Creates a fresh PKCE code verifier, Wallet Attestation Proof of Possession, and ``state`` parameter for the *Pushed Authorization Request*.
-  * provides to the Credential Issuer PAR endpoint the parameters previously listed above, using the ``request`` parameter (hereafter Request Object) according to :rfc:`9126` Section 3 to prevent Request URI swapping attack.
+  * Provides to the Credential Issuer PAR endpoint the parameters previously listed above, using the ``request`` parameter (hereafter Request Object) according to :rfc:`9126` Section 3 to prevent Request URI swapping attack.
 The Pushed Authorization Request enables client authentication prior to any User interaction.
 This step allows for the early rejection of illegitimate requests, effectively preventing spoofing attacks, tampering, and improper use of authorization requests.
   * MUST create the ``code_verifier`` with enough entropy random string using the unreserved characters with a minimum length of 43 characters and a maximum length of 128 characters, making it impractical for an attacker to guess its value.
 The value MUST be generated following the recommendation in Section 4.1 of :rfc:`7636`.
-  * signs this request using the private key that is created during the setup phase to obtain the Wallet Attestation.
+  * Signs this request using the private key that is created during the setup phase to obtain the Wallet Attestation.
 The related public key that is attested by the Wallet Provider is provided within the Wallet Attestation ``cnf.jwk`` claim.
   * MUST use the ``OAuth-Client-Attestation`` and ``OAuth-Client-Attestation-PoP`` parameters according to OAuth 2.0 Attestation-based Client Authentication [`OAUTH-ATTESTATION-CLIENT-AUTH`_], since in this flow the Pushed Authorization Endpoint is a protected endpoint.
-  * specifies the types of the requested credentials using the ``authorization_details`` [RAR :rfc:`9396`] parameter and or scope parameter.
+  * Specifies the types of the requested credentials using the ``authorization_details`` [RAR :rfc:`9396`] parameter and or ``scope`` parameter.

 The Credential Issuer performs the following checks upon the receipt of the PAR request: